Graphixa/WinForge/README.md

-## Overview
+# Overview
-Winforge is a powerful PowerShell script designed to simplify and enhance the process of configuring Windows machines.
+Winforge is a PowerShell script designed to simplify and enhance the process of configuring Windows machines.
 It provides a straightforward and efficient way to manage and apply system settings, making it easier than ever to automate your perfect setup on a fresh install through a single command line.

 ## Features